Deformations of Dimer Models: Mutations of dimer models

 \section{Mutations of dimer models}

-In this section, we introduce the other operation called the \emph{mutation of dimer models}.
-From a viewpoint of physics, dimer models and their mutations correspond to quiver gauge theories and Seiberg duality.
-The mutation of dimer models can be defined for each quadrangle face of a dimer model, and the operation called \emph{spider move} (see e.g., \cite{GK,Boc_abc}), which is the inverse operation shown in Figure~\ref{fig_spider}, is the main ingredient for defining the mutation.
+In this section, we introduce another operation, called the \emph{mutation of dimer models}.
+From the viewpoint of physics, dimer models and their mutations correspond to quiver gauge theories and Seiberg duality.
+The mutation of dimer models can be defined for each quadrangle face of a~dimer model, and the operation called \emph{spider move} (e.g., \cite{Boc_abc, GK}), which is the inverse operation shown in Figure~\ref{fig_spider}, is the main component used in defining this mutation.

 We note that there are two types of the spider move (and hence the mutation) depending on the color of the two interior nodes.
-Thus, by replacing black nodes by white ones and vice versa, we define the other type.
-We now describe the black one.

-\begin{definition}[The mutation of dimer models] Let $\Gamma$ be a dimer model.
+\begin{Definition}[mutation of dimer models] Let $\Gamma$ be a dimer model.
 We pick a quadrangle face $f\in\Gamma_2$.
-Then, the \emph{mutation} of $\Gamma$ at $f$, denoted by $\mu_f(\Gamma)$, is the operation consisting of the following procedures: \begin{enumerate}[(I)] \item Consider black nodes appearing on the boundary of $f$.
-If there exist black nodes that are not $3$-valent, we apply the split moves to those nodes and make them $3$-valent as shown in Figure~\ref{fig_mutation1}. \item Then, we apply the spider move to $f$ (see Figure~\ref{fig_spider}). \item If the resulting dimer model contains $2$-valent nodes, we remove them by applying the join moves. \end{enumerate} \end{definition}
+Then, the \emph{mutation} of $\Gamma$ at $f$, denoted by $\mu_f(\Gamma)$, is the operation consisting of the following procedures: \begin{itemize}\itemsep=0pt \item[(I)] If there exist black nodes on the boundary of $f$ that are not $3$-valent, we apply split moves to those nodes and make them $3$-valent as shown in Figure~\ref{fig_mutation1}. \item[(II)] We apply the spider move to $f$ (see Figure~\ref{fig_spider}). \item[(III)] If the resulting dimer model contains $2$-valent nodes, we remove them by applying the join moves. \end{itemize} \end{Definition}

-Applying the mutation at a quadrangle face, we obtain the new dimer model from a given one, although it sometimes induces the isomorphic one.
-We also remark that the mutation is an inverse operation, that is, $\mu_f(\mu_f(\Gamma))=\Gamma$ holds.
-We say that dimer models $\Gamma$ and $\Gamma^\prime$ are \emph{mutation equivalent} if they are transformed into each other by repeating the mutation of dimer models.
-Moreover, we also see that the join, split and spider moves do not change the slopes of zigzag paths and preserve conditions in Definition~\ref{def_properly}, thus we have the following.
+Applying a mutation at a quadrangle face, we obtain the new dimer model from a given one, although the mutation sometimes induces an isomorphic one.
+We also remark that the mutation is an involutive operation; that is, $\mu_f(\mu_f(\Gamma))=\Gamma$ holds.
+We say that dimer models $\Gamma$ and $\Gamma^\prime$ are \emph{mutation-equivalent} if they are transformed into each other by repeating the mutation of dimer models.
+Moreover, we also see that the join, split and spider moves do not change the slopes of zigzag paths and preserve conditions in Definition~\ref{def_properly}.
+Thus we have the following.

-\begin{proposition} The mutation of dimer models turns consistent dimer models into consistent dimer models associated with the same lattice polygon. \end{proposition}
+\begin{Proposition} A mutation of dimer models turns consistent dimer models into consistent dimer models associated with the same lattice polygon. \end{Proposition}